joshuaxiao13/Cookbook-Pro/README.md

  Find your next favourite recipe or contribute to our growing collection of recipes, the choice is yours.
 But whatever you choose to do, just keep on cookin'!

  ### Inspiration
  As a busy university student who cooks three daily meals, I needed a creative way to organize my recipes so that I could quickly reference the ingredients or instructions if I ever got lost.
-I also rotate between four different meals, which can get quite boring sometimes.
+I also rotate between the same four meals, which can be quite boring sometimes.
 I wanted to expand my cook book and learn new dishes from other home cooks.
 Cookbook Pro is the solution to these problems.